martin-rauber/compycalc/readme.md

 #         - wd folder will get "your-wd-name-here"-mean-summary-with-F14C.csv and "your-wd-name-here"-F14C_and_EC-yield-and-charring-summary.pdf
 ```

-These For best results, you use the uncorrected EC and OC values, run compycalc and and use the corrected EC and OC F14C values for a second run.
+These For best results, you use the uncorrected EC and OC values, run COMPYCALC and and use the corrected EC and OC F14C values for a second run.
 After this iteration, the differences should be minuscule and you can use the fine EC and OC data.

 ## Other settings

 There are a few things you can also change in the first section of the `yields_calc_ext.R` file, however, preferably do not change anything if you do not know what you are doing.
 Also, if you make any changes to the program locally, make sure that you note that.
 Because you are working with a script and not with a package or a shiny app, you need to be very careful about that.

+## How does COMPYCALC work?

+Please have a look at the scheme [How-does-COMPYCALC-work](https://github.com/martin-rauber/compycalc/blob/master/How-does-COMPYCALC-work.pdf).

 ## Repository